 - Mileage limit: Having a car towed further than the allowed limit in a plan attracts charges, which are billed per mile.
-It may also limit your options of repair facilities, as there may be a deal with a certain auto repair shop.
+It may also limit your options for repair facilities, as there may be a deal with a certain auto repair shop.
 It's important to know the facts on mileage and additional costs.

 - Choice of destination: There are some plans that limit towing to the nearest authorized dealership or repair shop only.